American Composer: Beata Moon by Kyle Gann

 Moon composes music in a variety of genres: orchestral, concert band, solo instrumental, chamber, and vocal, including children’s songs.
 Her four CDs of original music were enthusiastically received by press and public alike and continue to be broadcast throughout the world.
 Reviewer Andrew Druckenbrod of Gramophone magazine wrote, “Moon writes compelling music that is utterly sincere.”
 She has created and performed interactive concerts for children for Musica Reginae, a classical music collective based in Queens, NY.
 Moon also works as a teaching artist for Carnegie Hall, Lincoln Center, the New York Philharmonic and Marquis Studios where she has led workshops and designed curricula tailored for students and participants of various backgrounds and disabilities.

 Moon enjoys interacting with the audience in her piano recitals, which feature both traditional and contemporary works.
 She poses inquiry questions in her interactive recitals to engage and inspire curiosity from audience members and listeners.
+Moon was recipient of the “What Can We Do” grant supported by the Asian American Arts Alliance (A4) and the Asian American Federation.

 Through her various roles as a teaching artist, performer, composer and activist, Moon is able to fulfill her wish to work musically with people of all ages and backgrounds.
 She believes that going beyond the listening experience, engaging in the actual composition and creation of music is an invigorating way to process life’s varied experiences while striving towards social change.
 Moon hopes to reach and engage all people through her music and work.